-Founded in the summer of 2014, Paprika! is now entering its third year in print.
-The broadsheet has quickly amassed an international readership of 358 (and counting!).
-Since its inception, 38 folds have been published, with an additional nine slated for the fall of 2017.
+Paprika! is now entering its fifth year in print.
+Since its inception in 2014, 66 folds have been published, with an additional nine slated for the spring of 2019.
 Rooted in the prideful principle of autonomy and independence from our home institution, the Yale School of Architecture, Paprika! receives no fiscal support from the school.
-We need your help to bring these folds to life.
+We need your help to bring these folds to life!

 Paprika! is a 501(c)3 nonprofit organization.
 If you would like to receive IRS forms for your tax-deductible donation, please email email@example.com.